bradgillap/Informeshion/README.md

 ### Loose Living Tasks

 #### Stage 1
-- [ ] Build a skeleton prototype for Raspberry Pi 1 and 2.
+- [x] Build a skeleton prototype for Raspberry Pi 1 and 2.
+IN PROGRESS
   - [ ] Configure Services.
+Determine best method IN PROGRESS.
+  - [ ] Write curl script to run tasks automatically IN PROGRESS.
   - [ ] Build a simple webpage to output service information.

 #### Stage 2